hpssjellis/particle-photon-on-cloud9/README.md

 click create workspace and wait a few seconds

-In the lower box terminal enter the command (nd wait about 5 minutes)
+In the lower box terminal enter the command (and wait about 5 minutes)

 npm install